 Coconut Oil Valentine Heart Dog Treats with Carob, Peanut Butter, and Cinnamon

-These melt, pour, and set treats were made using shaped silicone moulds.
+These melt, pour, and set treats were made using shaped silicone food moulds (affiliate link).
+You can buy them in all sorts of shapes and sizes.
 They’re cute and inexpensive, and versatile for making pupsicles, gummies, and other set treats too.
 Ingredients can be easily scaled to suit your own mould and you can adjust the flavouring add-ins to suit your preferences.
 Measurements are indicative only.

 - 1 cup coconut oil, divided in thirds to create the separate layers